I.

 Engines Work

-The first basic truth you need to learn about SEO is that search
+The first basic truth you need to know to learn SEO is that search

 engines are not humans.
 While this might be obvious for everybody,